roblatour/OMVBackup/README.md

 		./createBackup.sh

-2. via the OMV Web Interface
+2. via the OMV web interface
    This requires that a scheduling task has been setup in OMV as noted below and that you manually run it (also as described below).

 Note: if within OMV, System - Notification - Events Process Monitoring is enabled then a few e-mail alerts will be generated while the backup is running.